 In December 1869, he was also elected as the DeWitt County Sheriff.
 Helm continued to ambush and kill until a public outcry caused him to be discharged from the State Police in December 1870.

 However, he continued to serve as the Sheriff of DeWitt County, killing more members of the Taylor Faction.
-Helm later moved to Albuquerque, Texas, but was tracked down by Jim Taylor and John Wesley Hardin and was killed on May 17, 1873.
+Helm later moved to Albuquerque, Texas, but was tracked down by Jim Taylor and John Wesley Hardin and was killed on July 18, 1873 (some sources show May 17, 1873).

 Helm was buried in the McCracken Family Cemetery in rural Gonzales County.